Sacroiliac Joint Fusion Treatment

 In Office SI Joint Fusion

 No anesthesia needed.
-We perform this procedure in the office and provides immediate relief.
-Patients have little interruption to their daily activity and noticeable difference.
+We perform this procedure in the office and it provides immediate relief.
+Patients have little interruption to their daily activity and have a noticeable difference.
 A recent study showed the favorable approach has less complications and promising long term results. https://pubmed.ncbi.nlm.nih.gov/38524688/

 Epidural Steroid Injections and Trigger Point Injections